AffinityGH/AutoZoom/README.md

 Feel free to distribute the code, but please do not claim it as your own.
 Please ask before using portions of my code as well.

+Check the releases tab to see new features and updates.

 # TL;DR Installation Guide

 1. Download Python file.